DrClick/psychic-succotash/README.md

 Initial modeling used **K-means clustering** and **Gaussian Mixture Models (GMM)** with and without kernel tricks.
 Key steps:

 - **Dataset Splits**:
-  - The training set was split into training and validation sets, stratified by composition and grouped by file to prevent overlap.
+  - The training set was split into training and validation sets, stratified by composer and grouped by file to prevent overlap.
   - Each composition was divided into 20 randomly sampled 30-second slices, ensuring inclusion of the first and last 30 seconds.

 | **Frame Extraction Visualization** | **Class Distribution** |